0

 Wheel load rating Per-axle equivalent Margin vs axle baseline Status How LFI positions it

-690 kg 1380 kg per axle +4% vs 665 kg/wheel Red - Low reserve Use only after exact axle data, tire load, and duty cycle are confirmed.
+690 kg 1380 kg per axle +4% vs 665 kg/wheel Red - Low reserve Use only after exact axle data, tyre load, and duty cycle are confirmed.

 Torque-load target: approximately 2,100 Nm per wheel under conservative dry-braking validation.